 In addition to the four general overarching thematic areas, supplemental guidance was developed for the financial sector (banks, insurance companies, asset owners, asset managers) and certain non-financial sectors (energy, transportation, materials and building, agriculture food, and forest products) to highlight important sector-specific considerations and provide a more complete picture of potential climate-related financial impacts.

 Read the full report of recommendations.

 Want to know more?

 Are you interested in the implications of the TCFD and would you like to know more about this and other frameworks?
-Pre-register now for our webinar to be held in Q2 about the TCFD and other leading frameworks, standards, and regulations!
-We’ll keep you posted on further details to be announced…
+Watch our webinar about the TCFD and other leading frameworks, standards, and regulations.

 "*" indicates required fields

 The four thematic areas are based on risks and opportunities which occur due to climate change.
 The TCFD also provides a guiding framework in recognizing these risks and opportunities.
 Particularly, two different types of risks are identified.
 Transition risks and physicals risks.
 Transition risks include those risks related to the transition to a lower-carbon economy.
 Risks include extensive policy, legal, technology, and market changes to address mitigation and adaptation requirements related to climate change.
 Depending on the nature, speed, and focus of these changes, transition risks may pose varying levels of financial and reputational risk to your organizations.

 Physical risk as a result of climate change can be event driven (acute) or longer-term shifts (chronic) in climate patterns.
 Physical risks may have financial implications for organizations, such as direct damage to assets and indirect impacts from supply chain disruption.
 Organizations’ financial performance may also be affected by changes in water availability, sourcing, and quality; food security; and extreme temperature changes affecting organizations’ premises, operations, supply chain, transport needs, and employee safety.